Why are some women with turner syndrome fertile? scientists launch genetic hunt

 Summary

-This study aims to create a large genetic database of people with Turner syndrome (TS), a rare condition where a person is missing all or part of an X chromosome.
-Researchers want to understand why some women with TS have normal ovaries and can have children while others cannot.
-Up to 500 participants of any age with TS, along with their biological parents and relatives, will provide blood, saliva, or tissue samples for genetic testing.
+This study aims to create a large genetic database of people with Turner syndrome, a rare condition where a person is missing all or part of an X chromosome.
+Researchers want to compare the genes of women with Turner syndrome who are fertile with those who are not.
+Up to 500 participants of any age, along with their biological parents and relatives, will provide blood, saliva, or tissue samples for genetic testing.

 Disclaimer Read more